scipy-conference/scipy_proceedings/papers/michael_beyeler/michael_beyeler.rst

 All code presented in this paper is current as of the v0.2 release.

 Discussion
 ----------

 We present here an open-source, Python-based framework for modeling the visual processing in retinal prosthesis patients.
 This software generates a simulation of the perceptual experience of individual prosthetic users - a 'virtual patient'.

-The goal of *pulse2percept* is to provide open-source simulations that can allow any user to evaluate the perceptual experiences likely to be produced across both current and future devices devices.
+The goal of *pulse2percept* is to provide open-source simulations that can allow any user to evaluate the perceptual experiences likely to be produced across both current and future devices.
+In specific, the software was designed to meet four software design specifications:

+TODO

+1. *Ease of use*: The intended users of this simulation include researchers or government officials who collect or assess perceptual data on prosthetic implants (MDs rather than computer scientists), even without technical background.
+2. *Modularity*: As research continues in this field, it is likely that the underlying computational models converting electrical stimulation to patient percept will improve.
+   We used a modular design that makes it easy to update individual components of the model.
+3. *Flexibility*: Allows for rapid prototyping and integration with other analysis or visualization libraries from the Python community.
+   Allows for users to play with parameters, and use the ones that fit their desired device.
+Indeed, within most companies the specifications of implants currently in design is closely guarded intellectual property.
+4. *Extensibility*: We made it easy to extend the software with custom implants, stimulation protocols, or retinal models.

-*pulse2percept* has a number of potential uses.
+As a result of these design considerations, *pulse2percept* has a number of potential uses.

+..
+New device development
+Device developers can use virtual patients to get an idea of how their implant will perform even before a physical prototype has been created.
+This is reminiscent of the practice of virtual prototyping in other engineering fields.
+It becomes possible to make predictions about the perceptual consequences of individual design considerations, such as for specific electrode geometries and stimulation protocols.

-For device developers, creating "virtual patients" with this software can facilitate the development of improved pulse stimulation protocols for existing devices, including generating datasets for machine learning approaches for finding improved stimulation protocols that minimize spatial and temporal distortions.
+..
+For device developers, creating virtual patients with this software
+.. can facilitate the development of improved pulse stimulation protocols
+.. for existing devices, including generating datasets
+.. for machine learning approaches for finding improved stimulation protocols
+.. that minimize spatial and temporal distortions.

+..
+Realistic estimate of current devices
-"Virtual patients" also provide a useful tool for implant development, making it possible to rapidly predict vision across different implant configurations.
+Virtual patients also provide a useful tool for implant development, making it possible to rapidly predict vision across different implant configurations.
-We are currently collaborating with two leading manufacturers to validate the use this software for both of these purposes.
+We are currently collaborating with two leading manufacturers to validate the use of this software for both of these purposes.

-Virtual patients such as these can also play an important role in the wider community.
+Virtual patients such as these can also play an important role in the wider community OF WHOM.
 Manufacturer-published 'simulations' of prosthetic vision do not take account of the substantial neurophysiological distortions in space and time that are observed in actual patients.
 As such their predictions of visual outcomes might be misleading to a naive viewer.
 Any more sophisticated simulations that currently exist are proprietary and not available to the public or the scientific community.

-DO WE WANT THIS PARAGRAPH?Device manufacturers currently develop their own behavioral tests, only test a limited number of patients (who vary widely in age and cognitive abilities), and some only publish a selective subset of data.
-Even small differences in task protocols can have significant effects on how patients perform.
-As a result it has been extremely difficult to evaluate the relative effectiveness of different implants.
-Simulations such as ours can integrate help differentiate the vision quality provided by different devices.
+..
+DO WE WANT THIS PARAGRAPH?Device manufacturers currently develop
+.. their own behavioral tests, only test a limited number of patients
+.. (who vary widely in age and cognitive abilities),
+.. and some only publish a selective subset of data.
+..
+Even small differences in task protocols can have significant effects
+.. on how patients perform.
+..
+As a result it has been extremely difficult to evaluate
+.. the relative effectiveness of different implants.
+..
+Simulations such as ours can integrate help differentiate
+.. the vision quality provided by different devices.

-Prosthetic implants are expensive technology - costing roughly $100k per patient.
+..
+Determine usefulness via government bodies Prosthetic implants are expensive technology - costing roughly $100k per patient.
 Currently these implants are reimbursed on a trial basis across many countries in Europe, and are only reimbursed in a subset of states in the USA.
 Simulations such as these can help guide government agencies such as the FDA and Medicare in reimbursement decisions.

+..
+Improve patient quality of life
-Most importantly,these simulations can help patients, their families and doctors make an informed choice when deciding at what stage of vision loss a prosthetic device would be helpful.
+Most importantly, these simulations can help patients, their families, and doctors make an informed choice when deciding at what stage of vision loss a prosthetic device would be helpful.

 Acknowledgments
 ---------------
-This work was supported by the Washington Research Foundation Funds for Innovation in Neuroengineering and Data-Intensive Discovery (MB), as well as a grant by the Gordon & Betty Moore Foundation and the Alfred P. Sloan Foundation to the University of Washington eScience Institute Data Science Environment (MB and AR).National Institute of Health EY-014645 (IF) and EY-12925 (GMB) The GeForce TITAN X used for this research was donated by the NVIDIA Corporation, and research credits for cloud computing were provided by Amazon Web Services.
+Supported by the Washington Research Foundation Funds for Innovation in Neuroengineering and Data-Intensive Discovery (M.B.), by a grant from the Gordon & Betty Moore Foundation and the Alfred P. Sloan Foundation to the University of Washington eScience Institute Data Science Environment (M.B. and A.R.), and by the National Institutes of Health
+(NEI EY-12925 to G.M.B., EY-014645 to I.F.).
+Research credits for cloud computing were provided by Amazon Web Services.